Project Fanboy: In the news and other media

 Articles about the Project Fanboy website have appeared on Indy Comics Today as well as the e-newsletter for the Diamond Comic Distributors owned, Diamond International Galleries.
 Widely known for its reviews of Indy titles, excerpts of the site's reviews have been quoted on the back of numerous trade paper back comics and appeared on comic book news sites such as Comic Book Resources, Newsarama, and Comics Bulletin.
 The comic book awards the site is host to are listed as one of the main events for the MegaCon Convention in an article on the Comic Book Conventions website and are currently in their second year.

 Project Fanboy Awards

-The site is host to the annual event, the Project Fanboy Awards (PFA), which is a fan voted competition similar to the Eagle Awards, where fans decide their favorite writers and artists among several other categories.
+The Project Fanboy Awards (PFA), which is a fan voted competition similar to the Eagle Awards, was a competition where fans decided their favorite writers and artists among several other categories.
 Geoff Johns' inclusion in a list of the "Top 20 Comic Book Writers of All Time" in an article on Mania.com, was influenced at least in part by the 2008 award he won from the site as "Best Writer".